-Here at SlumberSlumber we are passionate about creating the best sleeping environment for you.
-We know buying a bed can be a daunting process so have decided to put together this post answering the most common bed buying questions we receive.
+Here at SlumberSlumber, we are passionate about creating the best sleeping environment for you.
+We know that buying a bed can be a daunting process, so we’ve decided to put together the below list of answers to the most common bed buying questions we receive.

 1) I have a bad back, what bed should I choose?

 Don’t believe the old age belief that a hard bed is best.
 Recent research confirms that a supportive and comfortable mattress is the best option – and it doesn’t matter what type of construction it is.
 Any references to orthopaedic or medical terms won’t necessarily mean that the bed has been professionally assessed – manufacturers often use this sort of language to loosely describe firmer beds.

 2) I have asthma/allergies.
 What bed is best for me?

 Nearly all beds will, in time, attract house dust mites, whose droppings are highly allergenic.
 Regular cleaning, airing, and the use of protective covers will reduce their effects.
 Some manufacturers are now using anti-dust mite treated fabrics in their mattress covers, though always check the materials used if you suffer from any other allergies.
 Our Bed Experts will be able to give additional advice, too.

 3) The mattresses look the same, so why are the prices so different?

 The chances are they are not as similar as they seem.
 They might claim to be of similar quality, but you’re likely to find that different material, densities, and methods have affected the overall product and price.
 Our Bed Experts will be happy to explain the differences.